jojozhuang/jojozhuang.github.io/_posts/2016-03-27-data-structure-linkedlist.md

 ```

 ### 2.2 Create Doubly Linked Node
-Each node has an attribute to store its value, and two pointers, point to the previous and the next node.
+Each node has an attribute to store its value, and two pointers, point to the previous node and the next node.
 ```java
 public class ListNode {
     public int val;